Savings or scam? BBB warns Temu takes personal info, citing hundreds of complaints

 *Items Bought but not received

-But, the BBB has bigger concerns than just product quality, shipping delays, and paying for items never received.
-And, that involves the company's privacy policy.
+However, the BBB has more significant concerns than product quality, shipping delays, and paying for items never received.
+And that involves the company's privacy policy.
 Something else customers complained about.

 Among the 4,758 words are many that raised a red flag with the BBB.